uf-icbr-bioinformatics/bioscripts/README.md

 executable is not in a standard location, please adjust the first line (starting with #!) accordingly.

-All scripts require the <tt>Script.py</tt> file, that should therefore be located in the same directory as the script you are executing.
-In
+All scripts require the <tt>Script.py</tt> and <tt>Utils.py</tt> files, that should therefore be located in the same directory as the script you are executing.
+In addition:
-addition:

 * <tt>bisconv.py</tt> and <tt>regionscount.py</tt> require the [pysam](https://pysam.readthedocs.io/en/latest/) library;
 * <tt>methreport.py</tt> and <tt>methylfilter.py</tt> require the SeqIO module from [BioPython](https://github.com/biopython/biopython.github.io/).
 * <tt>dmaptools.py</tt> requires [scipy](https://www.scipy.org/).
+* <tt>genes.py</tt> requires the sqlite3 module.

 ### Common arguments